How to Invoice in the Czech Republic as a Freelancer / Business owner?

 Also, listing your DIČ (Tax ID Number) is mandatory.
 Providing this makes it clear to the tax office and the subscriber that no VAT was deducted from the invoice.

-Are you still using Microsoft Word or Excel to create invoices?
+Are you still using Microsoft Word or Excel to create Czech Invoice templates?
 Perhaps you also have some accounting software to keep your records accurate and up-to-date?
-The disadvantages of Word and Excel are many, often because these require too much manual input.
+The disadvantages of Word and Excel templates are many, often because these require too much manual input.
 You have to remember the last invoice number, change fields, add details and more.
 There’s also no address book, reminders, or tools for better organization.

 With accounting software, you not only have to pay for a user subscription and install it to a computer.
 There are also many accounting tools and features you simply will not need or ever use for Czech invoicing.

-This is why we at Pexpats have created a completely free Czech Invoice Generator.
-This tool is available free of charge and allows you to create your own user account.
+This is why we at Pexpats have created a completely free Czech online Invoice Generator.
+This tool is available free of charge and allows you to create and send invoices online from your own user account.
 Find autofill tools by simply entering your IČO, and the app fills out the rest of your information.